tada/pljava/src/site/markdown/examples/saxon.md

 list (there is no defaulting an omitted column expression to an element test using the column's name, as there is in the standard function).
 The array is allowed to have one null element, marking that column `FOR ORDINALITY`.

+The parameter being passed into the XQuery expressions here, `DPREMIER`, is spelled in uppercase (and, on the SQL side, quoted), for the reasons explained above for the `XMLQUERY`-like function.

 The explicit casts and `zero-or-one` will not be needed once the full automatic casting rules (for now only partially implemented) are